Find Your Dental Solution

 Swelling in gums

-What - We can see mild to moderate bulge in gums near tooth which may or may not be painful and with or without sinus tract with pus.
+What you feelMild to moderate bulge in gums near tooth which may or may not be painful, with or without a sinus tract discharging pus.

-Why - It is due to infected pulp or abscess below tooth, excessive food accumulation inside gums which eventually rottens and create pockets in gums, many times failed previous dental treatments.
+Why it happensInfected pulp or abscess below tooth, excessive food accumulation causing pockets, or failed previous treatments.

 Tooth Decay - Caries in tooth

-What - You can see small pits or black lines or visible hole on any surface of a tooth, sometimes part of tooth is even fractured if cavities are really deep.
+What you feelSmall pits, black lines or visible holes on any surface of a tooth.
+Sometimes part of the tooth is fractured if cavities are deep.

 Bleeding from gums